Danashri

-She was the daughter of El Temür, the prime minister during the first years of her husband's name.
-She had one son, Maha, but he died because of Measles when he was still an infant.
+She was the daughter of El Temür, the prime minister during the initial years of her husband's reign.
+She had one son, Maha, but he died of measles in his infancy.
 She came to be in conflict with the emperor for his infatuation with his concubine, Lady Ki, whom she often ordered to be beaten.

-Danashiri was implicated in the failed rebellion of her brother, whom she attempted to protect from being executed.
+Danashiri was implicated in the failed rebellion of her brother, Tanggici, whom she attempted to protect from being executed.
 She was exiled to Hefei for trying to defend her brother and later poisoned.